-Single Family Residences, Secondary Dwelling Units, and Farm Worker Housing
+Single Family Residences, Secondary Dwelling Units, and Farm Worker Housing than California Government Code section 65852.2 or California Health and Safety Code section 17021.6, respectively.

 Each single-family residence reserved in the deed is limited to a maximum living area that is consistent with grantee's policies, local building codes, and the surrounding neighborhood.
 The residence must not significantly impair the conservation purpose of the deed.